jahnaviklrahul/AI-CHATBOT-WITH-NLP/README.md

-Automated Data Report Generator
-This Python script automates the process of generating a PDF report from a CSV file containing data.
-It reads the CSV file, performs basic statistical analysis, and then generates a PDF report with summary statistics.
+SpaCy Chatbot
+This is a simple chatbot that uses spaCy for natural language processing (NLP).
+It can respond to certain user inputs based on pre-defined keywords or phrases.

 Prerequisites
-Before running this script, make sure you have the following Python libraries installed:
+Before running the chatbot, make sure you have the following Python library installed:

-pandas – for data manipulation and analysis fpdf – for generating PDF reports